-What to Eat Before Running a Marathon: Pre-run meal
+Before Running a Marathon: Pre-run meal

 There are many options available for runners to fuel their runs before starting.
 You’ll want to eat something before you begin any run that exceeds 90 minutes.
 The time you leave will influence your decision.